Why should I get rid of unused indexes?

 UPDATEcauses a new row version (“tuple”) to be written, and that causes a new entry in every index on the table.

 This behavior has been dubbed “write amplification” and has drawn a lot of fire.
-This undesirable effect can be avoided if a) the new tuple fits into the same table block as the old one and b) no indexed row is modified.
+This undesirable effect can be avoided if a) the new tuple fits into the same table block as the old one and b) no indexed column is modified.
 Then PostgreSQL creates the new tuple as a “Heap Only Tuple” (hence HOT), which is much more efficient and also reduces the work

 VACUUMhas to do.